linode/docs/docs/development/python/flask-and-gunicorn-on-ubuntu/index.md

 1. [Create a 1GB Linode](/docs/getting-started/#create-a-linode) to host the Flask web application.
 Depending on the size of the application and the amount of users you expect to visit it, you may consider a large [Linode plan](/docs/platform/how-to-choose-a-linode-plan/).

-1. Familiarize yourself with the [Getting Started](/docs/getting-started/) guide and complete the steps for [updating your system's software](/docs/getting-started/#install-software-updates), setting the Linode's [hostname](/docs/getting-started/#set-the-hostname) and [timezone](/docs/getting-started/#set-the-timezone).
+1. Familiarize yourself with the [Getting Started](/docs/getting-started/) guide and complete the steps for [updating the system's software](/docs/getting-started/#install-software-updates), setting the Linode's [hostname](/docs/getting-started/#set-the-hostname) and [timezone](/docs/getting-started/#set-the-timezone).

 1. This guide uses `sudo` wherever possible.
-Complete the sections of [Securing Your Server](/docs/security/securing-your-server/) to create a [limited user account](/docs/security/securing-your-server/#add-a-limited-user-account), [harden SSH access](/docs/security/securing-your-server/#harden-ssh-access) and [remove unnecessary network services](/docs/security/securing-your-server/#remove-unused-network-facing-services).
+Complete the sections of [Securing the Server](/docs/security/securing-your-server/) to create a [limited user account](/docs/security/securing-your-server/#add-a-limited-user-account), [harden SSH access](/docs/security/securing-your-server/#harden-ssh-access) and [remove unnecessary network services](/docs/security/securing-your-server/#remove-unused-network-facing-services).

 ## Copy the Flask App to Linode

 After creating the Flask application in the local development environment, you are now ready to deploy it to a production environment.
 You need to copy the local Flask application code to the Linode.
-You can accomplish this by either [cloning your GitHub project to the Linode](#clone-your-app-from-source-control) using Git or by using the [secure copy method](#secure-copy-your-app-from-a-local-machine) to directly transfer the application files to the Linode.
+You can accomplish this by either [cloning the GitHub project to the Linode](#clone-your-app-from-source-control) using Git or by using the [secure copy method](#secure-copy-your-app-from-a-local-machine) to directly transfer the application files to the Linode.
 This section provides steps for both options.

 {{< note >}}
 This guide's examples transfer the Flask application files to the Linode's `/home` directory.
-If you prefer, you can store your application files in a different directory, however, ensure you run the examples in the directory of the application.
+If you prefer, you can store the application files in a different directory, however, ensure you run the examples in the directory of the application.
 {{< /note >}}

 ### Clone the App From Source Control

-1. Ensure your latest Flask application code is available in the project's remote repository.
+1. Ensure that the latest Flask application code is available in the project's remote repository.

 1. SSH into the Linode.
 Replace the example IP address with the IP address of the Linode: